LMGXENON/LMGXENON/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-A passionate Full Stack Software Developer 🚀 Having An Experience Of Building Web And Mobile Applications With JavaScript / Reactjs / Nodejs / React Native And Some Other Cool Libraries And Frameworks.
+A passionate Full Stack Software Developer 🚀 Having An Experience Of Building Web And Mobile Applications With JavaScript, Reactjs, Nodejs, React Native And Some Other Cool Libraries And Frameworks.

 ## Like My Work?